 Curriculum: None

-Essentials for Writing is designed to introduce students to fundamental elements of the writing process.
-It is ideal for students who need to establish writing skills before they jump into a more intense writing class, like Introduction to Writing.
-In Essentials for Writing, students will explore a variety of fiction and non-fiction writing styles, with an emphasis on organization, sentence structure, paragraph formation, editing, and revising.
-Over the course of the year, a variety of essays, short stories, poetry, and a research paper will be written.
+Essentials for Writing is designed to introduce students to foundational elements of the writing process.
+It is ideal for students who need to establish and hone writing skills before they jump into a more intense writing class with less specific feedback, like Writing Fundamentals (formerly Introduction to Writing).
+In Essentials for Writing A, students will explore a variety of fiction and non-fiction writing styles, with an emphasis on organization, sentence structure, paragraph formation, editing, and revising.
+Over the course of the year, a variety of essays, articles, poetry, and short stories will be written.

 Essentials for Writing has a two-year rotation of curriculum.
 These years can be taken in any order or as stand-alone classes.

-Essentials for Writing (A) covers the same curriculum as Essentials for Writing (B), but with expectations more appropriate for 10 to 12-year-olds.
-If your student has taken Essentials for one year, they can stay in (A) for their second year as well if it is still age appropriate; they do not need to automatically progress to (B).
+Essentials for Writing A covers the same curriculum as Essentials for Writing B, but with expectations more appropriate for 10- to 12-year-olds (5th and 6th grade).
+The difference between A and B is age, not ability.
+If your student has taken Essentials for one year as a 5th grader, they should stay in A as a 6th grader for the second year of curriculum; they do not automatically progress to B. If your student’s second year of Essentials would fall during their 7th-grade year, then they should register for Essentials B.

 Supply Fee: $5 per semester